 MGMT 102: Fundamentals of Accounting II.
 (3) Continuation of MGMT 101, including corporation and manufacturing accounting and decision making.
 Note: Completion of MGMT 101 and MGMT 102 is accepted by Anderson Schools of Management in lieu of MGMT 202.
 Prerequisite: MGMT 101 Corequisite: MGMT 102L MGMT 102L: Fundamentals of Accounting II Lab.
 (1) To provide additional problem solving necessary for students to master accounting basics.
-Corequisite: MGMT 102 MGMT 113: Management: An Introduction.
+Corequisite: MGMT 102 MGMT 105.
+Business Co-op Work Phase.
+(3) Offered on a CR/NC basis only.
+MGMT 113: Management: An Introduction.
 (3) Modern concepts of organizations and their management in a dynamic world.
 An overview of managerial activities within business and other organizations.
+MGMT 158.
+Ethics in Organizations.
+(3) Introduction to ethical issues in business, government, and nonprofit organizations and how to deal with those issues.
+Emphasis on ethical reasoning and cases of ethical and unethical behavior in management and the professions.
+MGMT 190.
+Special Topics in Management.
+(3) Selected offering of management topics not represented in the regular curriculum.
 MGMT 202: Principles of Financial Accounting.
 (3) An examination of the conceptual framework of accounting and the functions of accounting in a business-oriented society.
 Topics include valuation theory and its applications to assets and liabilities, concepts of business income, funds-flow analysis, and problems of financial reporting.
 Prerequisite: None MGMT 222: Introduction to Marketing.
 (3) A complete overview of the system for assessing customer needs, allocation of scarce resources to fulfill those needs, transmittal of market related information, completion of exchange processes, and profit maximization in free markets.
 Emphasis on interdisciplinary tools for management, decision-making and developing marketing strategies in domestic and international market applications.
 (Credit not applicable toward BBA degree.)
 MGMT 290: Introduction to Business Statistics (3) An overview of the use of statistics in business, descriptive statistics and numerical characteristics of data, introduction to probability, statistical inference including t-tests and regression, confidence intervals; application to business problems will be emphasized.
 Prerequisite: MATH 180.